Updated

 - the CLETS system operated by California law enforcement agencies.

-These companies then provide the information (for a fee) to entities that request it.
-These “entities” are private employers who run criminal background checks on potential employees.
+These private companies then sell the information to such entities as private employers who run criminal background checks on potential employees.

-2. How can a person get a copy of his or her own rap sheet?
+2. How can I get a copy of my own rap sheet?

-For an FBI rap sheet, a party has to submit a written request to the agency’s Criminal Justice Information Services Division.
+For an FBI rap sheet, you have to submit a written request to the agency’s Criminal Justice Information Services Division.
 This request must include:

-- proof of identity (which means a copy of the party’s fingerprints), and
+- proof of identity (which means a copy of your fingerprints), and

 - payment of an $18 processing fee.

-With respect to the DOJ, a person has to request the rap sheet from the state DOJ for which he/she resides in.
+For a DOJ rap sheet, you have to request it from the state DOJ in which you reside.
 This request must include:

 - a completed application (including name, date of birth, etc.),

-- proof of identity (which means a copy of a party’s fingerprints), and
+- proof of identity (which means a copy of your fingerprints), and

 - payment of a processing fee.

-- cops, judges, prosecutors and defense attorneys (for purposes of criminal cases),
+- police departments, judges, prosecutors and defense attorneys (for purposes of criminal cases),

 - peace officer agencies (for job applications),

-- state and county governments (for job applications),
+- state and county government employers (for job applications),

 - state licensing agencies (for granting state licenses), and